 Learn to live with fire.
 Wildfire is common in the wildland of northeastern Alberta, as it is in many other forested areas around the world.
 Wildfire can be a natural driver to maintain the health of an ecosystem and rejuvenate the forest.
 But there’s a common misconception about how wildfires move from the forest into communities, which leaves some homes and buildings more vulnerable to ignition than others.
 It’s often not flames but rather wind-driven embers, which arrive ahead of the fire front, that ignite flammable materials in and around homes and other buildings and cause a broader conflagration.
 Improving understanding of that can help communities grasp the value of using wildfire-resistant materials and techniques in the construction and maintenance of properties.

 This report is Zurich’s 15th post-event review of a disaster and its first report studying a disaster in Canada.
 It’s also the first time Zurich’s PERC methodology has been adapted to study the peril of wildfire.
 Previous reports have focused on the peril of flood.
 Another upcoming post-event review will focus on the California wildfires of 2017 and 2018.

-The methodology used to study the 2016 Fort McMurray fire combines Zurich’s award-winning, Post-Event Review Capability (PERC) approach, an open-source methodology designed to evaluate how natural hazards events turn into community disasters and to provide practical recommendations that promote community resilience, and Canada's Platform for Disaster Risk Reduction, based on the Sendai Framework.
+Additional recommendations can be found in the full post-event report on the 2016 Fort McMurray fire, available for download below.
+The study harnessed Zurich’s award-winning Post-Event Review Capability (PERC), an open-source methodology designed both to evaluate how natural hazard events turn into disasters and to provide practical recommendations to promote resilience, and Canada's Platform for Disaster Risk Reduction, based on the Sendai Framework.